AutoResearch/autora-experimentalist-nearest-value/README.md

-# AutoRA Model Disagreement Sampler
+# AutoRA Nearest Value Sampler

 A sampler which returns the nearest values between the input samples and the allowed values, without replacement.